radu-matei/radu-matei.github.io/content/blog/aspnet-core-mvc-signalr.md

 +++
 author = "Radu Matei"
-categories = ["aspnet-core", "azure", "mvc", "signalr"] date = "2016-09-09"
+categories = ["aspnet-core", "azure", "signalr"] date = "2016-09-09"
 description = ""
 linktitle = ""
-title = "ASP.NET Core MVC and SignalR Core" type = "post"
+title = "ASP.NET Core MVC and SignalR Core" type = "post" summary = "In this article we will explore how to get started with the Alpha 2 version of SignalR for ASP.NET Core 2.0 and understand streaming, sending binary data, using the Redis scaleout and, of course, chat!"

 +++